All Episodes

 You know, we continue with death and destruction.

-Now we're now we'll go back to the evil that exists in the world and chemical weapons used against children.
+Now we'll go back to the evil that exists in the world and chemical weapons used against children.

-By the way, the president spent part of his day yesterday personally thanking the naval commanders who carried out the orders to launch this attack on Syria, which you know what, it shows great he does have great respect for the military.
+By the way, the president spent part of his day yesterday personally thanking the naval commanders who carried out the orders to launch this attack on Syria, which, you know what, it shows great does have great respect for the military.

-And he called to thank those commanding officers, Commander Russell Caldwell, Commander Andrea Slov, uh, along with their crews for their professionalism and quick response and launching these cruise missiles.
+And he called to thank those commanding officers, Commander Russell Caldwell, Commander Andrea Slov, along with their crews for their professionalism and quick response in launching these cruise missiles.

-Apparently, 59 out of the launch sixty missiles hit their targets.
+Apparently, 59 out of the launch 60 missiles hit their targets, 59.

-And remember, they're 18 feet long and two feet wide, and have a uh a thousand pounds of munitions in each and every tomahawk missile, which is a pretty amazing accomplishment.
+And remember, they're 18 feet long and two feet wide and have 1,000 pounds of munitions in each and every tomahawk missile, which is a pretty amazing accomplishment.

 And they do this just as a matter of course.

-They eight it's 18 feet long, one, one tomahawk missile, two feet wide, a thousand pounds of munitions, and uh fifty-nine of the sixty of them hit their precise target perfectly, which is amazing.
+It's 18 feet long, one, one Tomahawk missile, two feet wide, 1,000 pounds of munitions, and 59 of the 60 of them hit their precise target perfectly, which is amazing.

 We have a CBS news poll.